twood02/webtemplate/wiki/http1-2httpsSSL/https.md

 ![image](https://github.com/wzli1214/gwAdvNet20.github.io/blob/dev/wiki/http1-2httpsSSL/images/Communication_with_Digital_Certificate_between_client_and_server.png)

-Figure 9.
 Communication with Digital Certificate between client and server

 #### Experiences
 Because of the encryption process, HTTPS will incur higher latency than HTTP/1.
 Here is a small experience to show that.